 – Great touch with Prue constantly trying to fix the chandelier only for it to completely light up when the sisters come together.
 And no one was even around to notice!

-– Notice how the mysterious cat has the trifecta symbol (which is also on the victim’s hand) around her neck.
+– Notice how the mysterious cat has the trifecta symbol around her neck.
+It’s also seen on the victim’s hand.

 – The book that Phoebe finds in the attic is called “The Book of Shadows”.
-I’ve only wanted it!
+I’ve always wanted it for myself!

 – Goosebump moment: the picture of the sisters magically coming together after their powers are unleashed.
 What a brilliant touch.